Vets-Who-Code/vets-who-code-app/README.md

 ### 3. Install Node.js

-Using `nvm install` will install the version of Node.js the VWC app requires:
+Using `nvm install` will install the version of Node.js required by the VWC app:

 ```sh
 nvm install